top of page

 Our Call to Action

-In PeerK12’s update about this incident that same Thursday afternoon, we urged parents to reach out to their own principals to ensure that proper protocols were in place at their own school in the event that a similar incident were to occur.
+In PeerK12’s update about this incident that same Thursday afternoon, we urged parents to reach out to their own principals.
+This was to ensure that proper protocols were in place at their own school in the event that a similar incident were to occur.

 Jewish parents wasted NO TIME in reaching out to their school principals with our recommended questions.

-The responses started to be forwarded to us within 24 hours from high schools across the country, but one in particular stood out to us because it came from a school within the same District where the human swastika incident occurred.
+The responses started to be forwarded to us within 24 hours from high schools across the country.
+One response stood out because it came from a school within the same District where the human swastika incident occurred.

 Here is what we learned...